 The following conventions in relation to presentation should be taken into account when submitting material for consideration in the journal.
 This information has been updated as we only publish the journal online.

-These should be in greyscale (black and white) and must be clearly labelled and numbered: Figure 1, Figure 2, etc. and not with roman numerals.
-They should be supplied on a separate sheet and referred to in the manuscript as place Figure 1, etc. Where charts are provided, data tables must also be provided to ensure accurate reproduction of the charts in the print and online version of the article.
+These can be in greyscale (black and white) or colour and must be clearly labelled and numbered: Figure 1, Figure 2, etc. and not with roman numerals.
+They should be incorporated into the document and be fully legible and labelled correctly for the reader to understand the information.
+Where charts are used, they must be legible and clearly labelled for easy identification.

 Explain all abbreviations and acronyms at the first occurrence, bearing in mind the international readership.
 Try not to use abbreviations or acronyms at the start of a sentence.

 References must be included for every item referred to in the article and should be presented in the Harvard style.

 A quote or paraphrase from an author should be cited in the text with the author's surname, year of publication and the page number(s) in brackets, e.g. (Jary and Parker, 1998: 20).

 At the end of the article, references should be presented in a References section as follows:

 For books: Jary, D. and Parker, M. (eds) (1998) The New Higher Education: Issues and Directions for the Post-Dearing University, Stoke on Trent: Staffordshire University Press.

 (Surname, initials. (date) title, place of publication: publisher.)